damian-kolakowski/iOS-Hierarchy-Viewer/README.md

 }
 ```

+If you would like to see data from Core Data API:
++ add CoreData to frameworks list
-+ if you would like to see data from Core Data API go to 'http://[ip_address]:9449/core.html' and add NSManagedContext object to iOSHierarchyViewer library
++ go to 'http://[ip_address]:9449/core.html' and add NSManagedContext object to iOSHierarchyViewer library

 ```objc
 - (void)applicationDidBecomeActive:(UIApplication *)application